From the founding team to our Board of Experts : the same educational ideal

 Solidarity & Eco-responsibility Partnerships

-Anne-Sophie is 46 years old and has 4 children.
+Anne-Sophie has 4 children.

 She started her career working for the marketing department of Disney US and French Parks for more than ten years.
 Since 2008, Anne-Sophie has been working as a journalist at One Heart, a digital agency specialising in solidarity for the community and eco-responsibility communication.